Cuisinart Elemental 13-Cup Review

 Pureeing

 The Elemental's performance dropped slightly on our pureeing tests.
 We had a panel of tasters rate and rank the hummus, applesauce, tomato sauce, and nut butter produced by each food processor.
 We also tested whether or not each bowl leaked when filled with water to the maximum fill line, and the motor was run.
-The hummus tied for the third-best of the group with the Cuisinart Elite.
-The applesauce produced by this model featured some large chunks and was overall coarser than that of other models.
+The hummus produced by the Elemental was some of the best of the group, but the applesauce produced by this model featured some large chunks and was overall coarser than that of other models.

 The tomato sauce wasn't great and was chunkier than other sauces we made.
 The Elemental also had a less than stellar performance grinding nut butter, taking around 25 minutes and receiving the second-lowest score.